 If your company name is “Your business, Inc.” on your website that’s exactly what it has to say in GMB (including the comma and period).
 Change one or the other but they both MUST match exactly.

 Do NOT add spammy keywords or city names to your business name for better rankings.
-It will catch up to you and your listing and possibly your account will be suspended.
+It will catch up to you and your listing may get suspended.

-Professional SEO’s and Google’s volunteer army of Local Guides are constantly looking for and reporting such spam.
+Professional SEO’s and Google’s volunteer army of Local Guides are constantly looking for and reporting such keyword spamming.

 Should you show your address or not?
 If you invite and accept public traffic into your location then yes, add your physical address.
 If you service customers at their location and want your location hidden, you can choose that option.

 Step 3a: Add the days you’re open and business hours.
 Add if you’re closed or open and hours for upcoming holidays.

 Step 3b: Add the typical holidays you’re closed now so you don’t have to worry about it the last minute during holiday chaos.

 - Martin Luther King Jr. Day (3rd Monday in Jan)